Skip to main content

 Journaling Results

 Restate uses an execution log for replay after failures and suspensions.
-This means that non-deterministic results (e.g. database responses, UUID generation) need to be stored in the execution log.
-The SDK offers some functionalities to help you with this:
+This means that non-deterministic results (e.g. database responses, UUID generation) need to be stored in the execution log, so they can be replayed.

 Here is an example of a database request for which the string response is stored in Restate: